Lisa Hogan, Director E-mail Classroom Phone: (207) 833-5102

-Debra has been teaching at HCNS since 2011 and specializes in use of “Loose Parts” for classroom activities and experiments; she is able to upcycle just about anything into something useful and interesting.
+Debra has been teaching at HCNS since 2011 and is well-known for her ability to upcycle just about anything into something useful and interesting!
+She specializes in the use of “Loose Parts” for classroom activities and experiments and encourages her classes to think inventively also.
 Deb’s natural curiosity about the world inspires children to think, question, and explore, and under her guidance, children learn the true skill of investigation.
 Deb is passionate about dramatic storytelling, imaginative play, and getting children to laugh.
 Her love of art extends beyond the preschool classrooms, and she regularly offers a mixed-media weekend art class to children in the local community.
 Debra grew up in Harpswell and attended the University of New Hampshire, where she earned a BA in Liberal Arts, with a double minor in Medieval History and Geography.
 She worked at the Child Development Center at the Brunswick Naval Air Station, serving as an Assistant Teacher then Lead Teacher with pre-schoolers and toddlers, and earning her early childhood credentials.

-Debra lives in Cundy’s Harbor with her parents, and has two fantastic children who live, study and work in Portland, Maine.
+Debra lives in Cundy’s Harbor with her parents and has two fantastic children.